kurt-krueckeberg/kurt-krueckeberg.github.io/index.md

 Since the 2013 copyright (that located in the footer in the WayBackMachine version) has expired, the German Emigration Records was converted to Github-flavored Markdown and placed in a github repository, from which this website is generated.

 Each original entry was double checked (although this process is not complete).
-Many broken links have been corrected, other sources and their links added; in the case of broken links were no correct current link could be found, the entry was removed.
+Many broken links have been corrected, other sources and their links added; in the case of broken links where no current link could be found, the entry was removed.

 Kurt Krueckeberg